DanHoffman1/Google_Data_Analytics_Case_Study_Cyclistic/README.md

 ![ride_id length](https://github.com/DanHoffman1/Google_Data_Analytics_Case_Study_Cyclistic/assets/137096478/06d3e735-63c9-4ee3-8ed9-83f897012972)

-All rows were found to have a length of 16 meaning all ids were correctly inputted into the dataset.
+All rows were found to have a length of 16 meaning all ids were correctly entered into the dataset.

 5. The **rideable_type** was checked to see how many types of bike were used.